dahall/Vanara/Core/readme.md

 [Vanara.Extensions.EnumExtensions](https://github.com/dahall/Vanara/search?l=C%23&q=EnumExtensions) | Extensions for enumerated types.
 [Vanara.Collections.EventedList&lt;T&gt;](https://github.com/dahall/Vanara/search?l=C%23&q=EventedList%26lt%3BT%26gt%3B) | A generic list that provides event for changes to the list.
 This is an alternative to ObservableCollection that provides distinct events for each action (add, insert, remove, changed).
 [Vanara.Extensions.FileTimeExtensions](https://github.com/dahall/Vanara/search?l=C%23&q=FileTimeExtensions) | Extensions for `System.Runtime.InteropServices.ComTypes.FILETIME`.
+[Vanara.Marshaler.MarshalFieldAs.FixedStringAttribute](https://github.com/dahall/Vanara/search?l=C%23&q=FixedStringAttribute) | Attribute that can be applied to fields in a structure or class to indicate that the field is a pointer to a string of a specified length.
 [Vanara.Formatter](https://github.com/dahall/Vanara/search?l=C%23&q=Formatter) | Base class for expandable formatters.
 [Vanara.FormatterComposer](https://github.com/dahall/Vanara/search?l=C%23&q=FormatterComposer) | Extension method to combine formatter instances.
 [Vanara.InteropServices.GenericSafeHandle](https://github.com/dahall/Vanara/search?l=C%23&q=GenericSafeHandle) | A `System.Runtime.InteropServices.SafeHandle` that takes a delegate in the constructor that closes the supplied handle.